BootsnAll Travel Network

 Sunday, May 11th, 2008

 If I could read five pages at once, I would be doing that.
 My hunger to know is so great.
 I’m dimly aware of the rest of the world: 360 women, many of them Tibetan nuns, arrested in Nepal.
 Unimaginable suffering in Burma, where a Red Cross boat full of aid supplies for survivors sank in flood waters.
 But inside my head, I’m transfixed by the baby daddy drama of my own life.
-Max–via his girlfriend Susan, who has the computer skills–has sent me pictures of Jacob Paul Linn, Jr., and his second family, Max’s family.
-(Third family if my mom and I can be counted as his first “family,” and then what is family? is it a genetic unit? an emotional unit? a legal entity? what are the ties that bind?)
+Searching for my father.
+Trying to understand who he was, and who his people were, and whether that has some significance in my life.
+What is family? is it a genetic unit? an emotional unit? a legal entity? what are the ties that bind?
 I sit and stare at the pictures on my monitor, inviting them to talk to me, tell me stories.
-There is something eerily familiar in these faces.
+There is something eerily familiar in these faces, these people to whom I may be related.
 I study the forehead, the nose, the bridge of the nose, the slant of the eyes, the cheekbones, the shape of the head.
 What do we get from our genes?
 I’m reading books I never imagined I would read in all my life: books about merchant ships during WW2.
 I even got a 1943 Humphrey Bogart movie in which Bogart is First Mate on a merchant ship: torpedoes, flames on the water, stereotypical German officers in submarines (observation: when the “Germans” die, they scream in agony; when the “Allies” die, they look stoically and silently toward heaven), violins playing as the wives back home wait for the news.
-The movie must have been in production when Jacob Paul Linn, Sr. was First Mate on the S.S.
-Leslie and died at sea.
 The movie starts with a quotation from FDR that ends, “Damn the torpedoes.
 Full steam ahead!” and it made my eyes fill up.
 I’ve heard that phrase before, but I didn’t connect with it.
 Now I do.
 I’m also reading Judith Plaskow’s Standing Again at Sinai (wonderfully well-written, fascinating: and here’s a short, powerful article by Judith that’s like the condensed version), and I watched a documentary on the Yiddish Theatre .
-Even if I’m not Jewish, even if I’m not Jake Linn’s daughter (but I think I am, I think I am), I’m having a great time learning all of this.
+Even if I’m not Jewish (but I think I am, I think I am), I’m having a great time learning all of this.

 Race.
 Part 2.